Deboard passengers not wearing mask 'properly' despite repeated warnings: DGCA tells airlines | Business

 Seeking to ensure strict adherence to COVID-19 protocols by air travellers, aviation regulator DGCA on Saturday asked airlines to deboard passengers who do not wear their masks ''properly'' despite repeated warnings.

-Also, the watchdog has directed airlines to treat a passenger as ''unruly'' in case the person violates the protocols.
+Also, the watchdog has directed airlines to treat a passenger as ''unruly'' -- for which the rules provide for putting the offender in the no-fly list for periods varying from three months to up to a lifetime -- in case the person violates the protocols.

-The latest directives from the regulator come against the backdrop of the rising number of coronavirus cases in certain parts of the country even as domestic air traffic is improving.
+The latest directives from the regulator come against the backdrop of a rising number of coronavirus cases in certain parts of the country even as domestic air traffic is improving.

 It also comes days after the Delhi High Court took strong note of a situation of passengers not properly wearing masks in flights.
 The court also issued guidelines to all domestic airlines and DGCA for strict compliance, including penal action for offenders and periodical checks of the aircraft.

+Depending on the violations, an unruly passenger could be put in the no-fly list at least for three months and the flying ban could extend for a lifetime.

-The procedure in respect of handling such unruly passengers will be followed by the airline concerned as per the Civil Aviation Requirement (CAR), it added.
+The procedure in respect of handling such unruly passengers will be followed by the airline concerned as per the Civil Aviation Requirement (CAR), the circular said.

 ''If required, they may be dealt as per law,'' the circular added.

-Earlier this month, Justice C Hari Shankar, who witnessed passengers not wearing masks properly during transportation from the airport to the flight and their stubborn reluctance to wear mask properly, took suo motu cognisance of the situation and issued guidelines for immediate compliance.
+Earlier this month, Justice C Hari Shankar, who witnessed passengers not wearing masks properly during transportation from airport to the flight and their stubborn reluctance to wear masks properly, took suo moto cognisance of the situation and issued guidelines for immediate compliance.

 The court had said it was constrained to pass the order because of an alarming situation which was witnessed by the judge himself during the Air India flight from Kolkata to New Delhi on March 5.

-It was noticed that, though all the passengers had worn masks, many had worn it below their chin and were exhibiting a stubborn reluctance to wear their mask properly.
+It was noticed that, though all the passengers had worn masks, many had worn it below their chin and were exhibiting a stubborn reluctance to wear their masks properly.

 The court had made it clear that masks should be worn as directed by governmental instructions, covering the nose and mouth, and not worn merely covering the mouth or below the chin.

-The court had said if any passenger is unwilling to follow this protocol before the flight taking off, he or she should be offloaded without delay.
+The court had said if any passenger is unwilling to follow this protocol prior to the flight taking off, he or she should be offloaded without delay.

-If despite being reminded, he or she refuses to follow the protocol, action should be taken against the passenger by the guidelines issued by the DGCA or Ministry of Health and Family Welfare, including placing him or her on a 'no-fly' regimen, either permanently or for a stipulated, sufficiently long, period, it said.
+If despite being reminded, he or she refuses to follow the protocol, action should be taken against the passenger in accordance with the guidelines issued by the DGCA or Ministry of Health and Family Welfare, including placing him or her on a 'no-fly' regimen, either permanently or for a stipulated, sufficiently long, period, it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)